gartician/summit/README.md

 ![memory-requirements](doc/max-uss.png)

 Max USS tracks the maximal memory used in a process.
 This metric is commonly employed in HPCs to kill any process that takes up much RAM.
-While CUT&Tag data commonly use 3-8 million paired-end reads (<200MB), GoPeaks requires a prohibitively high amount of memory (20-30GBs) to process the data.
+While CUT&Tag data frequently use 3-8 million paired-end reads (<200MB), GoPeaks requires a prohibitively high amount of memory (20-30GBs) to process the data.
 By comparison, Summit typically uses less than 2GB of memory with very little deviation between runs (individual points).
 This makes Summit between 90-95% more efficient than GoPeaks!

 ## Faster Run Times